dhis2/notes/decisions/2020/03/10-ui-layers-stacking-context.md

 https://github.com/dhis2/ui-core/pull/807

+The idea is to have a more robust way to set a layer level, from which then all nested layers will use stacking layers.

 ### Current implementation

 https://github.com/dhis2/ui-core/pull/582

-Stick with the current implementation until known issues come up that force us to reimplement a different technique.
+One option is to stick with the current implementation until known issues come up that force us to reimplement a different technique.

 The argument is that we have no known issues at the time of writing with the current solution.